 An extremely handy guide is called the ‘Bristol Stool Chart’.
-Any of my patients will know that I whip it out at most appointments to talk about what their bowel movements are like.
-I’ve popped a picture of it below and will refer to it a few times below when I talk about the ‘Types’.
+We’ve popped a picture of it below and will refer to it a few times below when I talk about the ‘Types’.

 This type of poo contains no solid pieces at all (Type 7).
 It’s considered diarrhoea if it’s accompanied by urgency and increased frequency.
 This type of poo may be due to an imbalance in your gut microbiome, inflammation, a lack of dietary fibre, stress and other factors.

 Generally, a ‘healthy’ poo is brown due to something called bile (which helps you breakdown and digest fats).
 Bile is typically green, but as it moves through your digestive tract through various processes, it will usually result in a brown stool.

 This often occurs when your poo has moved through your intestines too quickly.
 The green colour comes from the bile which has not had enough time to break down, and is often accompanied by diarrhoea.

 This may indicate an issue with fat breakdown and absorption and therefore an excess of fat in your stool.
 This may be due to issue with your liver or gall bladder.

 This may simply be because you’ve eaten beetroot recently, but it may also be due to blood.
 Often, it is due to something like hemorrhoids.
 However if you notice this, it’s best to go to your doctor as soon as possible to get checked.Black or very dark poo